syberkitten/performance-as3/README.md

 <br><br>

 ## Credits
- - A special thanks to Naoki Shibata for his efforts with SLEEF, which we rely upon
+ - A special thanks to Naoki Shibata and Yann Collet